Education & Training

 Columbia, MO 65212

-Dr. Williams recently received an American Academy of Family Medicine foundational award to study the implementation of an EMR-based tool to prevent, screen and manage child obesity in primary care clinics.
+Dr. Braddock recently received an American Academy of Family Medicine foundational award to study the implementation of an EMR-based tool to prevent, screen and manage child obesity in primary care clinics.

 - Childhood obesity

 - Influence of racial discrimination and stress on childhood obesity

 Community-based medical student nutrition counseling training for low-income families.

 Williams AS, Patel PM, Beucke NL, Koopman RJ.

 Reust CE, Williams AS.

 Socioeconomic Status and Other Factors Associated with Childhood Obesity.

 Journal of the American Board of Family Medicine: JABFM.
 2018;31(4):514-521.